-We offer special assistance to passengers with reduced mobility or special needs.
+We offer special assistance to guests with reduced mobility or special needs.
 If you have a disability of any kind, and need assistance, contact Air India Express Contact Center not later than 48 hours before departure.

 Acceptance for carriage of incapacitated persons, persons with illness or other people requiring special assistance is subject to prior arrangement with us.
-Passengers with disabilities who have advised us of any special requirements they may have at the time of booking of the seat and been accepted by us, shall not subsequently be refused carriage on the basis of such disability or special requirements.
+Guests with disabilities who have advised us of any special requirements they may have at the time of booking of the seat and been accepted by us, shall not subsequently be refused carriage on the basis of such disability or special requirements.
 We may charge a fee for providing these special requirements.

 Stretcher and Medical Assistance

 Guests who are completely immobile and unable to sit may request for an onboard stretcher.

 Wheelchair can be booked in advance.
-Effective 23rd April 2018, passengers who wish to avail wheelchairs will have to book it through our 24*7 contact centre or our city offices.
+Effective 23rd April 2018, guests who wish to avail wheelchairs will have to book it through our 24*7 contact centre or our city offices.

 The wheelchair facility at Dubai, Abu Dhabi, Sharjah, Damam, Riyadh, Bahrain, Al Ain and Ras Al Khaimah will be chargeable as the same is charged to Air India Express.

-Where charges are not borne by Air India Express at other stations, the wheelchair facility will be provided at no extra charge to the passengers.
+Where charges are not borne by Air India Express at other stations, the wheelchair facility will be provided at no extra charge to the guests.

 An expectant mother in good health will be accepted for transportation up to and including the 27th week of pregnancy.